 With regard to upcoming projects in the Philippines, our producer writes “many of these farmers can send their children to school as the government gives free High School Education.
-After the farmer’s children finishes high school, they stop getting a college education because they could not afford to go to college as the tuition fees usually cost about US$ 2,000.00 a year.
-We and FairTSA has started giving scholarship to “deserving” students.
+After the farmers’ children finish high school, they stop getting a college education because they could not afford to go to college as the tuition fees usually cost about US$ 2,000.00 a year.
+We and FairTSA have started giving scholarship to “deserving” students.

-“We start by carefully selecting the deserving students who are in the Top 5 of their class and interview them together with the School staffs.
-Those who deserve to be given scholarship, we give them scholarship and will pay for their Tuition Fees.
-However, we inform them that they will continue and maintain to be our scholars provided that they must maintain to be in the Top 10 of their class.
-Failure to be in the Top 10 for 2 times, we will be forced to discontinue the scholarship.
+“We start by carefully selecting the deserving students who are in the top 5 of their class and interview them together with the school staff.
+Those who deserve to be given scholarship, we give them scholarship and will pay for their tuition fees.
+However, we inform them that they will continue and maintain to be our scholars provided that they must maintain to be in the top 10 of their class.
+Failure to be in the top 10 for 2 times, we will be forced to discontinue the scholarship.
 At present, we have 8 scholars and we plan to increase this every year”

 So these scholars have to continuously prove themselves to continue to receive their funding.

 In the Solomon Islands, new projects are being considered and our premium continues to support day to day basics.
 With an increase in coconut oil production, families benefit with this supplement to their traditional income from fishing.

 FairTSA Helps the Farmers in Many Ways

 Land between the coconut trees (some 10 meters) is generally not used.
 To increase income and make better use of the land, FairTSA has initiated a programme of helping farmers by giving them planting materials to grow banana and fruit trees, in between the coconut trees.